vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Acceptance Criteria**:
     - The client should be able to view a list of ReservationAttempts they have made on advertisements ordered by descending date.
     - Each ReservationAttempt should display its status.
-    - Clicking on a ReservationAttempt should show its details and the associated advertisement.
+    - The reservation card must contain all information about the Advertisement.

 ---